michaelodonnell321/typescript-intro/README.md

 number - all numbers, no integers, floats, doubles, etc string - text 'hello world', "hello world", `` as well boolean - true, false
+Array - [1,2,3], can be flexible or strict

 ## Assignment note
 Typescript can infer assignment, so let thing = 5; would infer a number at initialization.